 Ask some children to help prepare today's "Responding in Gratitude" activities.
 Suggest that one or two prepare to lead today's singing.
+Invite a couple of volunteers to practice reading the Scripture passage for today's reading.

-Adapt any activity to suit your children's needs.
+🔼 Adapt any activity to suit your children's needs.
 Ask yourself, "How can I change this activity so that this child can do it?"